AdaCore/training_material/courses/rust_essentials/140_smart_pointers/02_box.rst

 Automatic Resource Management
 -------------------------------

-- :rust:`Box<T>` allows to move ownership of large data instead
+- :rust:`Box<T>` allows to move ownership of data

-  - Useful for function call rather than copying data passed on
+  - Rather than copying data passed in parameters for function calls

+    - Useful for large datas

-  - Move is an O(1) operation regardless of what it points to
+  - Move is an *O(1)* operation

+    - Regardless of what it points to

+  - Allocates data on the heap (via :rust:`Box::new`)

 - :rust:`Box<T>` implements :rust:`Drop` to ensure memory safety